MichaelFrieze/michaelfrieze.dev/data/authors/default.md

 github: https://github.com/MichaelFrieze
 ---

----

-Welcome to my home on the internet.
-This site functions as a portfolio; a place to share code, my experience, and my thoughts as a front-end developer.

----

 ## About me

 I'm Michael, a 33-year-old freelance developer based in Michigan.

-I found my passion for learning computer sciences at the age of 23 and went to college at age 25.
+I found my passion for learning computer sciences at the age of 25 when I started college.
 Since then, I have dedicated countless hours to learning and expanding this passion.
 Also, I've worked alongside other developers who have raised my standards for what's expected of any web application.

-I've had the opportunity to create applications that are not only enjoyable to use, but are written in code that's maintainable and easy to understand.
-I've gained a solid understanding of web development concepts and learned to apply these concepts to real-world scenarios and applications.
+Through my studies and experience, I've gained a solid understanding of web development concepts and learned to apply these concepts to real-world scenarios and applications.
+Furthermore, I've had the opportunity to create applications that are not only enjoyable to use, but are written in code that's maintainable and easy to understand.

 ​​In my professional career, I started out as a Java developer working at Oakland University.
 While working there, the team decided to implement React and this sparked my interest in front-end development.
 I spent the next few years learning JavaScript, Node.js, React, and CSS while continuing to work as a back-end developer.
 Now, I mainly focus on the front end and specialize in React.